ganand2021/multiplexed-immunofluorescence-instance-segmentation/README.md

 ### Installation

+To begin the installation process, please follow these steps:

-1. Clone the Repository
+1. Clone the repository containing the required code.
-2. CD into the directory
+2. Change your working directory to the location where the repository has been cloned.
-3. Run the following code in the command line
+3. Execute the provided code in the command line interface.
 ```
 pip install -r requirements.txt
 ```
-*If the packages need to removed, run the following code in the command line*
+*If you need to uninstall the packages, please execute the following code in the command line interface.*
 ```
 pip uninstall -r requirements.txt -y
 ```